Summer Ayurveda: Your Complete Pitta Season Survival Guide

 Stay balanced during Pitta season (summer) with this complete Ayurvedic guide.
 Learn cooling diet strategies, lifestyle adjustments, skincare tips, and dosha-specific advice to thrive in the heat.

-Summer is Pitta season in Ayurveda — the time when fire energy peaks and everyone (not just Pitta types) is prone to heat-related imbalances like inflammation, irritability, skin issues, and acid reflux.
-Stay cool with sweet, bitter, and astringent foods, coconut oil, aloe vera, moon-bathing, and moderate exercise during cooler hours.
+Summer is Pitta season in Ayurveda.
+Fire energy peaks.
+Everyone, not just Pitta types, becomes prone to heat-related imbalances: inflammation, irritability, skin issues, acid reflux.
+Stay cool with sweet, bitter and astringent foods, coconut oil, aloe vera, moon-bathing and moderate exercise in the cooler hours.

 Understanding Pitta Season

 Ayurveda divides the year into seasons aligned with the doshas.
-Summer — roughly June through September in temperate climates — is Pitta season (Grishma and early Varsha Ritu).
+Summer, roughly June through September in temperate climates, is Pitta season (Grishma and early Varsha Ritu).
 As the sun intensifies and temperatures climb, the fire element accumulates in the environment and in our bodies.
+Anyone who has felt the sting of an afternoon by July knows this without needing the theory.

 This is not just a concern for Pitta types.
-During Pitta season, everyone experiences some degree of Pitta accumulation.
-The difference is one of degree: Pitta-dominant individuals may feel the heat acutely, while Vata and Kapha types experience subtler shifts.
+During Pitta season, everyone experiences some Pitta accumulation.
+The difference is in degree.
+Pitta-dominant individuals feel the heat acutely.
+Vata and Kapha types notice subtler shifts.

 ”